-Talkeetna is close to world-class salmon fishing and Denali, making it a popular destination for tourists each summer.
-The many made in Alaska products from local artists, musicians and craftspeople that are sold in the local shops add to the authentic feel of the town.
-During the summer, it's common to see people strolling down the middle of the main street in downtown Talkeetna, as the town does have a laid-back feel.
+On a clear day, Talkeetna offers incredible views of Mount McKinley, making it a popular destination for tourists each summer.
+The many made-in-Alaska products from local artists, musicians and craftspeople add to the authentic feel of the town.
+During the summer, it's common to see the main street in downtown Talkeetna bustling with locals and visitors alike.

 Hotels: Talkeetna Cabins, Talkeetna Roadhouse, Talkeetna Alaskan Lodge.